helium/HIP/0029-multisignature-keys.md

 [summary]: #summary

 Helium Hotspot owners and HNT holders have different ways to organize assets.
-This HIP proposes a multi-signature key whihch can be used to authorize a transaction on the Helium blockchain.
+This HIP proposes a multi-signature key which can be used to authorize a transaction on the Helium blockchain.
 This key is a composite of the scalar keys which can be combined to generate a minimal subset of signatures required to make a valid transaction.